 Answer: Patents are techno-legal documents providing the details of new, non-obvious, and industrially applicable inventions.
-Once approved by the patent office of a certain country/region, the patent provides the patent owner legal rights of monopoly/ right to exclude others from using, -selling, offering for sale, importing – the patented invention in that country or exporting the patented invention from that country.
-If however, a third party flouts the legal rights of the patent owner (infringement) he/she/they can be sued in court of law for injunction and/or damages (compensation).
+Once approved by the respective country’s patent office, it provides the patent owner with the legal rights of monopoly/ right to exclude others from using, -selling, offering for sale, importing – the patented invention in that country, or exporting the patented invention from that country.
+If however, a third party flouts the legal rights of the patent owner (infringement) he/she/they can be sued in the court of law for injunction and/or damages (compensation).

-Few key advantages of patents can be enlisted as below:
+A few key advantages of patents can be enlisted below:

-– advantage to companies/industry over competitors due to monopolistic rights over a certain invention
+– advantages to companies/industry over competitors due to monopolistic rights over a certain invention

-– ability to sell/license the patent to another entity can help researchers monetize their invention even if they themselves won’t market the invention
+– the ability to sell/license the patent to another entity which can help researchers to monetize their invention in case they won’t market the invention

-– increased chances of investments and VC interest in patent protected – inventions because of the advantage of monopoly
+– increased chances of investments and VC interest in patent-protected – inventions because of the advantage of the monopoly

-– branding of the technology and new and unique with the patented status
+– branding of new and unique technology with the patented status

-Answer: The true and first inventor(s), his assignee, or their legal representative – can apply for patent with a provisional or a complete specification either themselves or through an agent by duly submitting the application form – at the appropriate office.
-In India, there are 4 offices, namely Delhi, Mumbai, Chennai & Kolkata and depending on the address of the applicant where he resides, has his domicile, or has a place of business or the place from where invention actually originated, the appropriate office is applicable.
-In case of foreign applicants, who don’t have domicile, place of business in India, place of business or address for service in India of the patent agent appointed by them is the determining factor for appropriate office.
-Specific state wise details can be accessed here: http://ipindia.nic.in/ipr/patent/patjurid.htm
+Answer: The true and first inventor(s), his assignee, or their legal representative – can apply for a patent with a provisional or a complete specification either themselves or through an agent by duly submitting the application form – at the appropriate office.
+In India, there are 4 offices, namely Delhi, Mumbai, Chennai & Kolkata, and depending on the address of the applicant where he resides, his domicile, or has a place of business or the place from where invention originated, the appropriate office will be applicable.
+In the case of foreign applicants, who don’t have a domicile, place of business in India, in that case, the place of business, or address for service in India of the patent agent appointed by them is the determining factor for the appropriate office.
+Specific state-wise details can be accessed here:

-The date of first filing of a patent application is called the priority date.
-In the patent system of first to file, this date becomes important and if there are two patents/ patent applications with same/substantially similar subject matter, the earlier priority date patent application/patent survives the other.
+The date of the first filing of a patent application is called the priority date.
+In the patent system of first to file, this date becomes important, since if there are two patents/ patent applications with the same/substantially similar subject matter, the earlier priority date patent application/patent survives the other.

-Answer: A complete specification is the regular patent application which is prosecuted, examined, accepted and granted by the patent office.
-The complete specification comprises of the full and sufficient disclosure of the invention along with the best mode of working of the invention and definitive claims enabling the legal boundary of the invention.
+Answer: A complete specification is the regular patent application that is prosecuted, examined, accepted, and granted by the patent office.
+The complete specification comprises full and sufficient disclosure of the invention along with the best mode of working of the invention and definitive claims enabling the legal boundary of the invention.

-Following are few key points with respect to provisional and complete patent specification:
+Following are a few key points concerning provisional and complete patent specification:

-1. A complete specification has to be filed within 12 months from the date of filing provisional; else the patent application shall lapse.
-In some countries, like India, there is an option of post dating the 12 month period by pushing forward the application date of the provisional but the same is not recommended as the patent system follows a first-to-file priority of patents.
+1. A complete specification has to be filed within 12 months from the date of filing of the provisional specification; else the patent application shall lapse.
+In some countries, like India, there is an option of post-dating the 12 months by pushing forward the application date of the provisional but the same is not recommended as the patent system follows the first-to-file priority of patents.

 2. Provisional patent specification filing is optional and voluntary.
 An applicant can also file a complete specification directly without filing a provisional specification.

-3. Even though the provisional specification does not have claims, it creates a legal boundary of the invention with respect to the novelty and inventiveness, and the complete specification cannot be broader in scope compared to the provisional.
-Hence provisional specification also requires careful drafting.
+3. Even though the provisional specification does not have claims, it creates a legal boundary of the invention concerning novelty and inventiveness, and the complete specification cannot be broader in scope compared to the provisional.
+Hence, the provisional specification also requires careful drafting.

-4. More than one provisional applications can be combined to form a single complete specification – in case provisional specifications were filed in respect of cognate inventions or where one was modification of other.
+4. More than one provisional application can be combined to form a single complete specification – in case provisional specifications were filed in respect of cognate inventions or where one was a modification of another.

 Answer: Following are the steps involved in patent registration in India:

-– Filing of the patent application is the first step of the patent registration.
+– Filing the patent application is the first step for patent registration.

-– The next step in the process is examination by the patent office.
-Unlike publication, examination of the patent application is not automatic and request has to be filed within 48 months from earlier of date of priority and filing of the application.
+– The next step in the process is an examination by the patent office.
+Unlike publication, examination of the patent application is not automatic and request has to be filed within 48 months from the earlier date of priority and filing of the application.

--Once request for examination has been made, patent office issues examination report to the applicant.
-Examination of the application is done based on the date of filing of the request for the examination i.e. earlier the request made for the examination, earlier is the report issued.
+-Once a request for examination has been made, the Patent office issues an examination report to the applicant.
+Examination of the application is done based on the date of filing of the request for the examination i.e. earlier the request was made for the examination, earlier in the report issued.

-– After the issuance of first examination report, application is to be put in condition of allowance within 12 months by waiving the objection and complying with requirements, if any.
+– After the issuance of the first examination report, the application is to be put in a condition of allowance within 12 months by waiving the objection and complying with requirements, if any.

--In India, patent application can be opposed before and after grant of the patent.
-Patent can also be revoked under some circumstances.
-After grant of the patent, renewal fees have to be paid to keep the patent in force.
+-In India, a patent application can be opposed before and after the grant of the patent.
+A patent can also be revoked under some circumstances.
+After the grant of the patent, renewal fees have to be paid to keep the patent in force.

-– An appeal can be made against the decision of the patent office/controller at the Intellectual Property Appellate Board by the aggrieved party.
+– An appeal can be made against the decision of the patent office/controller at the respective High Court.

 Below is a flowchart representation of the process: